isisaddons-legacy/isis-module-security/README.md

 [AuthorizingRealm](https://shiro.apache.org/static/1.2.2/apidocs/org/apache/shiro/realm/AuthorizingRealm.html).
 This
 allows the users/permissions to be used for Isis' authentication and/or authorization.
 If using for authentication, passwords are encrypted using a `PasswordEncryptionService`.
-The module provides a default implementation based on [jBCrypt](http://www.mindrot.org/projects/jBCrypt/), but will other implementations can be plugged-in if required.
+The module provides a default implementation based on [jBCrypt](http://www.mindrot.org/projects/jBCrypt/), but other implementations can be plugged-in if required.

 ## Domain Model ##